-Kernels for Jupyter notebook on Spark clusters in Azure HDInsight
+Kernels for Jupyter Notebook on Apache Spark clusters in Azure HDInsight

-HDInsight Spark clusters provide kernels that you can use with the Jupyter notebook on Spark for testing your applications.
+HDInsight Spark clusters provide kernels that you can use with the Jupyter Notebook on Apache Spark for testing your applications.
 A kernel is a program that runs and interprets your code.
 The three kernels are:

 In this article, you learn how to use these kernels and the benefits of using them.

-Click New, and then click either Pyspark, PySpark3, or Spark to create a notebook.
+Select New, and then select either Pyspark, PySpark3, or Spark to create a notebook.
 Use the Spark kernel for Scala applications, PySpark kernel for Python2 applications, and PySpark3 kernel for Python3 applications.

 A notebook opens with the kernel you selected.